 Of course, being so close the north pole, daylight can be an issue.
 Late November through December and January are the darkest of months.
 Of course, Icelandic people are used to this and again, it doesn't hamper your visit.
 Though, it may be harder to capture moments on camera.
 On the flipside, June and July are the months of the midnight sun.
 Due to these changes, when travelling with children (younger children in particular) you may find they're a little thrown by this and bedtimes may be an issue.
 To help, make sure they have familiar things from home to help.
 Be it the same routine, a cuddly toy, or the same bath products - try to keep things familiar.

-There are many amazing hotels in Iceland and depending on what you're after there are plenty of options for families.
+There are so many amazing options available, something that's on the top of my list for next time we visit is hiring a campervan!
+Iceland camper rental with 4x4 drive is the perfect way to travel (and stay!) around Iceland giving you a bit more freedom in your adventure.
 If hotels are more your thing, there are many that have family rooms, such as The Aldo Hotel, which is based in Reykjaviks historial disctrict.
 For families, it has the convenience of being located on Laugavegur, the city's main shopping and dining street.
 If you have rented a car to explore the island, parking is easy, street parking is plentiful and cheap, as is the car park around the corner.
 In the morning, enjoy a breakfast buffet before departing and discovering the city or the beautiful countryside.
+Places to stay

 If you prefer the comforts of self-catering, there are so many to choose from, from apartments to log cabins, you will be sure to find something that suites for families needs.